Heart Rhythm Week 2015, 1-7 June

 Heart Rhythm Week 2014

-In this year’s Heart Rhythm Week, (2-8 June) we worked alongside our sister charity, Arrhythmia Alliance, to celebrate ten years of progress in arrhythmia care.
+In Heart Rhythm Week 2014, we worked alongside our sister charity, Arrhythmia Alliance, to celebrate ten years of progress in arrhythmia care.

 Heart Rhythm Week 2014 aimed to educate and celebrate the amazing progress that has been made across arrhythmia technology, resources, and policy guidelines.
 Good news patient stories have illustrated the changes.